FC Astra Giurgiu: Last years in the top division and downfall (2017–2022)

-Bogdan Andone, Sumudica's former assistant from the 2016 title winning squad, was put in charge of the team.
-The style massively improved under Andone.
-A young and very promising manager, Andone played a defensive game-style, heavily based on lethal counter-attacks.
+Bogdan Andone, Sumudica's former assistant from the 2016 title winning squad, was put in charge of the team in October 2019.
 Impressively, he won his first ten league games in charge, grinding many 1–0 wins.
 Before the winter break, the team even got in the first place of the league for the first time in the last four years and had aspirations for a new title.
 Unfortunately, the ever present money problems took a toll on the team.
 Astra was even docked three points, and failed to win any of their last four games of the regular season, barely qualifying for the play-offs, after a lucky draw against Sepsi OSK in which they scored 2 goals in only one minute.
 Qualified in the play-off for the 5th season in a row (a record held only by them and FCSB) the team regained its form.
-But, during the COVID-19 quarantine, disappointment struck again, because, for financial reasons, Astra Giurgiu failed to gain the European license, meaning that they can't play in the Europa League next season.
+But, during the COVID-19 quarantine, disappointment struck again, because, for financial reasons, Astra Giurgiu failed to gain the European license, meaning that they couldn't play in the Europa League next season.
 Even though Astra had nothing left to play for, the team easily finished on the podium of Liga 1.
 Although the team was heavily held back by its money problems and had potential to achieve even more, Astra had a great campaign, finishing in third place and losing only one game at home all season.

-Struggling during the COVID-19 pandemic, relegation and dissolvement (2020–2022)

-Due to the club's growing financial problems, Astra's goal shifted from progressing to European competitions towards the club's stay in top flight in the wake of the new season.
-The pandemic left a stain on Astra's already poor financial state, falling behind with the player wages.
-Furthermore, the club was risking relegation on doping charges, noting that three of Astra's key players, Ioniță, Seto, and Fatai, were under investigation for using illegal methods of vitaminization; the three players were suspended.
+As a result of the club's worsening financial difficulties, Astra's focus shifted from progressing to European competitions to simply remaining in the top league for the new season.
+The pandemic worsened Astra's already poor financial situation, leading to them falling behind on player wages.
+The club was also at risk of relegation due to doping charges, with three of their key players, Ioniță, Seto, and Fatai, being investigated for using illegal methods of vitaminization.
+As a consequence, the three players were suspended.

-Additionally, in February 2021, owner Ioan Niculae was sentenced to 5 years in prison for money laundering.
-At the end of the 2020-21 Liga I season, bereft of their best players and struggling due to financial pressures, Astra Giurgiu relegated, after a poor performance in the play-out, returning to the second division of Romanian football after 12 years.
-They also reached, but subsequently lost the 2020–21 Cupa României final, losing 3–2 to CSU Craiova on extra time.
+Furthermore, in February 2021, the club owner, Ioan Niculae, was sentenced to five years in prison for money laundering.
+At the end of the 2020–21 Liga I season, Astra Giurgiu was left without its best players and was struggling due to financial pressures.
+They subsequently performed poorly in the play-out, leading to their relegation to the second division of Romanian football after 12 years.
+Despite reaching the 2021 Cupa României final, they lost 3–2 to Universitatea Craiova in extra time.

-On 18 October 2022, Astra Giurgiu requested withdrawal from Liga III, and the following day, the club folded after 101 years of existence.
+Astra Giurgiu submitted a request to withdraw from Liga III on 18 October 2022, the club folding after 101 years of existence.